nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Inheritance - Exercise/Person/README.md

 ### Step 2 – Override ToString()

 As you probably already know, all classes in C# inherit the Object class and therefore have all its public members (ToString(), Equals(), and GetHashCode() methods).
 ToString() serves to return information about an instance as а string.
 Let's override (change) its behavior for our Person class.

+### Step 3 – Create a Child

+Create a Child class that inherits Person and has the same constructor definition.
+However, do not copy the code from the Person class - reuse the Person class' constructor.